-iMovie, Version: 10.1.4.
+iMovie, Version: 10.1.8.
 Be aware that different versions of iMovie will vary in appearance and functionality.
 Full Guide: View/Download

 Use the following methods to edit clips that have been added to the Timeline.
-These edits can be made to videos, audio, and pictures.
+These edits can be made to videos, audio, and photos.
 Edits made to clips in the Timeline will not affect the original media.

 Use the Clip Trimmer to fine-tune the duration of the clip.
-Unlike when editing the start- and endpoints, the Clip Trimmer shows the visible as well as the unused portion of a clip.
+Unlike when editing the start and end points, the Clip Trimmer shows the visible as well as the unused portion of a clip.

 To use the Clip Trimmer:

-- Adjust the start- and end-points, which appear as white vertical lines, to change the duration of the clip.
+Adjust the start and end points, which appear as white vertical lines, to change the duration of the clip.

-- Right-click the clip and select “Split Clip” from the pop-up.
+Right-click the clip and select “Split Clip” from the pop-up.
 The clip will be split into two separate pieces.